 Thank you for visiting.
-It is the height of presumptuousness, of course, to think any one person can competently map the vast terrain of the humanistic traditions.
+It is presumptuous to think any one person might competently map the terrain of the humanistic traditions.
 As you’ll see over time, postings here reflect the limits of my horizons (geographically, educationally, intellectually), and this is the sense in which I use the term amateur, for at any given time I’m likely discussing issues and literatures outside my expertise.
 My topics will likely be dominated by my interests: communication, music, social theory, and I hope reflective of my wide-ranging curiosity.
 They will also reflect my weaknesses: my preference for works of nonfiction over fiction (about which I know very little), and my ignorance of the world’s languages and its poetry.
 I’m more attuned to Atlanta than elsewhere because that is where I live and work.
 My goal is to become gradually more knowledgeable and, over time, to rectify these considerable limitations.

 I don’t presume to offer an up-to-the-minute account of the scholarship done in the humanities because I don’t encounter information (nor read) in chronological order, but tend to meander subject to subject as my interests are piqued.
 And so posts may refer to older work that I’m only now encountering.
 And I also do not presume that because blogs appear online that I will fully take up residence in virtual space – I will link when I can, but I also love other archives – libraries and museums and galleries and bookstores and universities – and am likely to continue my reliance on citation systems other than web addresses (such as Chicago-formatted footnotes).